Now an independent project, the horror attraction promises new location, direction

 “The Soap Factory’s basement was a star performer in its own right – creepy, dark and full of twists and turns without any of us having to add a thing,” said Christopher Barton, the project’s creative director, in a statement.
 “We’re excited to see where this next step takes us, but we’re going to miss running our performances in that gorgeously awful, ghost-infested space.”

-The announcement comes as the Soap Factory, located near the Southeast Minneapolis riverfront, undergoes a year-long renovation to its building to update the historic infrastructure and active underutilized space.
+The announcement comes as the Soap Factory, located near the Southeast Minneapolis riverfront, undergoes a year-long renovation to its building to update the historic infrastructure and activate underutilized space.

 “The Soap Factory has, and will always be, a place for experimentation and risk-taking.
 It is a huge success to see a program grow beyond The Soap Factory and take flight on its own,” said Bill Mague, the gallery’s executive director.